thedebapriyakar/3Dpiplab-website/content/home/welcome.md

 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
 title: |
-  Wowchemy
+  3D Printing and Image Processing Lab
-  Research Group
+  BITS Pilani, K.K.
+Birla Goa Campus
-hero_media: welcome.jpg
+# hero_media: welcome.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'